HallBenjamin/AttentionBot/README.md

 # Attention!
 Bot for Discord
 ### Written using Discord.Net 1.0.1 and Microsoft.Net Framework 4.6.1
-Attention to the designated grid square!
-(E3) for Discord (from War Thunder, quite annoying).
+"Attention to the designated grid square!
+(E3)" for Discord (from War Thunder®, quite annoying when spammed but fun to spam).
 Do not compile and run (it's on a server, and you don't have the token).

 Prefix: \